 Why God Isn’t My BFF

-But often enough, God speaks through mediums we are most involved in (well, like Facebook or O Magazine).
 The past couple of years I have come up with a guiding phrase for the year every New Year.
 This year’s was Own Best Friend.
 I got this idea from an article in O Magazine, by Martha Beck, Ph.D.
 She talks about having a special scarf or hat to put on to represent yourself as Best Friend, to yourself.
-And you-as-you pour out your heart, and then put on the Best Friend items of clothing to respond.
+You-as-you pour out your heart, and then put on the Best Friend items of clothing to respond.
 The Best Friend sounds a lot like a very good therapist.
 She is a good listener, asks good questions, and encourages.

 So, I started speaking to myself in that way, especially the encouragement part.
 I’d think, “What would I want a best friend to say to what I just said to myself?” and then have the BFF voice say it, even if it wasn’t entirely truthful.
 Something like, “Oh, you’re much too hard on yourself.
 I do that kind of thing all the time!”